mniebling/Menagerie/README.md

 ### Demo pages

 * [Avatars]: Styles for user avatar images
+* [InsetLabel]: An input field where the label appears within the field
 * [SegmentedRadioButtons]: Turn radio buttons into a flat button group